 Unfortunately, information on the Immigration & Checkpoints Authority (ICA) on the Aged Parents Scheme is not the clearest since it is targeted at a wider, general audience.
 This may land your family in a spot of uncertainty as they do not apply to your unique situation.
 Paul Immigrations has compiled six tips to help you acquire the PR status for your folks.
 Read on to find out how you can improve their application and have them stay with you in their new home.

 Tip #1: Understanding PR Eligibility Under the Aged Parent Scheme

 As of 2019, the only eligibility criteria listed on the Immigrations & Checkpoints Authority website is to be an aged parent of a Singapore Citizen.
 This would mean that you, as the sponsor, have to be a Singapore Citizen for your parents to be eligible.
 For Singapore PRs who are yet to take the next step, they can opt to have their folks here on a Long-Term Visit Pass (LTVP).
 However, note that this pass has more limitations than the Permanent Resident status.

-Unfortunately, only biological parents who are related by blood are eligible to apply under this scheme — in-laws, on the other hand, would not be applicable.
+Unfortunately, only biological parents are eligible to apply under this scheme — in-laws, on the other hand, would not be applicable.
 The main takeaways from this tip are:

 - Only aged parents of a Singapore Citizen are eligible

 - Singapore Permanent Residents can opt for the Long-Term Visit Pass (LTVP) instead

 - In-laws of a Singapore Citizen are ineligible for Singapore PR

 Tip #2: Compile All The Documents Required for Singapore PR